istio/istio.io/content/en/news/releases/1.20.x/announcing-1.20/change-notes/index.md

 - **Fixed** An issue where upstream DNS queries would result in pairs of permanently UNREPLIED conntrack entries.  ([Issue #46935](https://github.com/istio/istio/issues/46935))

-- **Fixed** an issue where auto allocation is allocation incorrect ips.
+- **Fixed** an issue where auto allocation is allocation incorrect IPs.
   ([Issue #47081](https://github.com/istio/istio/issues/47081))

 - **Fixed** An issue where multiple header matches in root virtual service generates incorrect